 Cons of Fishing from a Boat

-- Accessibility and Convenience: Getting a boat into the water requires more effort and planning compared to shore fishing.
-It’s not as simple as just picking up your rod and heading to the nearest body of water.
+Owning and maintaining a boat can be expensive.
+Costs include the initial purchase, fuel, storage, and regular maintenance.
+Getting a boat into the water also requires more effort and planning compared to shore fishing, as it’s not as simple as just picking up your rod and heading to the nearest body of water.
+Additionally, boating requires additional safety measures, such as knowledge of maritime rules, weather considerations, and potential hazards on the water.

 Pros of Shore Fishing

-- Learning and Skill Development: Fishing from the shore can be an excellent way to learn and refine fishing techniques, as it often requires more precision and patience.
+Shore fishing is generally more affordable, as there’s no need for a boat, making it accessible to more people.
+Shore fishing spots are often easier to access and don’t require specialized equipment or extensive planning.
+Additionally, fishing from the shore can be an excellent way to learn and refine fishing techniques, as it often requires more precision and patience.

 Cons of Shore Fishing